Explore

 Mountains in Victoria’s national parks becoming enchanting, whisper- quiet playgrounds for skiers, toboggan riders and sightseers in the crisp months of winter and early spring.
 Their pure white landscapes are more often easily accessible and open a natural white stage for family fun and wilderness adventure for the gifted cross-country skiers.
 Make plans to revel in the snowfields, for planning is the key to an exhilarating experience on the slopes.

 There’s no business like snow business.
-If you’re heading out for some snow play this winter, keep yourself safe.
+If you’re heading out for some snow play this winter, keep yourself safe by following these tips:

-- Check that the park is open before travelling.
+- Check that the park is open before travelling, by looking for the Change of Conditions on the park’s page.

 - If a car park is full, no more people can visit that site.
+Find an alternative site to visit.
 Do not join vehicle queues or park illegally.

-- Be self-sufficient with extra warm clothing, spare dry clothing, food, water and personal hygiene products.
+- Be self-sufficient with extra warm clothing, spare dry clothing, food, water and personal hygiene products, including hand sanitiser.

-- This is particularly important when visiting refuge huts.
+- Be mindful of gathering size limits when visiting refuge huts in Alpine areas.
 These huts are relatively confined spaces where the virus may persist in the air and on surfaces.

 Follow these simple tips and make your visit to the snow a safe and memorable one!